benjaminaschultz/shakespeare/README.md

 Installation
 ===========
-Copy shakespeare.py and content\_sources to your pythonpath.
+Copy shakespeare.py, data and content\_sources to your pythonpath.

 Depends on `bibtexparser`, `feedparser` `scikit-learn` packages, which can be installed via pip